The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: Simulation Experiments

 \subsubsection{Large Models}

 \seclabel{disc-large}

-\gls{see} obtains similar or greater surface coverage than all of the evaluated volumetric approaches on every large model using less views, shorter travel distances and a lower observation time.
-It also attains higher surface coverage per unit of travel distance than all of the volumetric approaches on every model.
+\gls{see} obtains similar or better surface coverage than all of the evaluated volumetric approaches on every large model using less travel distance and observation time.
+It also attains equivalent or greater surface coverage per unit of travel distance and unit of observation time than all of the volumetric approaches on every model, for $50$\%, $75$\% and $100$\% of the maximum views taken.

+\gls{see} obtains equivalent or greater surface coverage per view than every volumetric approach on every model for $75$\% and $100$\% of the maximum views taken.
+For $50$\% of the maximum views taken it attains equivalent or greater surface coverage per view than every volumetric approach on every model except for the Radcliffe Camera, where \gls{see} captures slightly less coverage per view than all of the volumetric approaches except for AF and RSV.
+This demonstrates that while some of the volumetric approaches are initially able to observe more of the model with fewer views their progress again slows as they approach a complete observation since they struggle to capture some challenging surfaces (e.g., inside the balconies) and are less efficient than \gls{see} overall.

-\gls{see} achieves higher surface coverage overall, and greater surface coverage per unit of computation time, than all of the volumetric approaches on every large model except for the Notre-Dame de Paris, where it performs marginally worse than all of the volumetric approaches except PC.
-This is because it took \gls{see} more planning time to adjust views for significant occlusions caused by the flying buttresses without successfully increasing surface coverage underneath these uniquely challenging features; however, \gls{see} still observes the Notre-Dame de Paris using fewer views, a significantly shorter travel distance and a far lower observation time than all of the volumetric approaches.
+\gls{see} achieves higher surface coverage than all of the volumetric approaches on every large model except for the Notre-Dame de Paris, where it performs marginally worse than all of the volumetric approaches except PC.
+This is because it took \gls{see} more observation time to plan and capture views of the flying buttresses without successfully increasing surface coverage underneath these uniquely challenging features; however, \gls{see} still observes the Notre-Dame de Paris using a shorter travel distance and a lower observation time than all of the volumetric approaches.